Guest Post – About the Author:

 3. Explore the Amsterdam Oost

 Amsterdam is divided into several different neighborhoods, all with their distinct and unique charm and contrasting offerings.
-However, some neighborhoods get more recognition than others; such as The Jordaan, City Center, and De Pijp.
+However, some neighborhoods get more recognition than others, including The Jordaan, City Center, and De Pijp.
 Tourists and locals highly frequent these areas due to their beauty, restaurants, shops, and more.
 But perhaps on your next Amsterdam city trip, you’ll feel the need to explore someplace different.

 If you are craving a new neighborhood that is undiscovered by tourism, then Amsterdam Oost is the place for you!
 This neighborhood is located in Eastern Amsterdam and is full of trendy restaurants, cute streets, and even a park.
 The restaurants are delicious with beautiful interiors and are not crammed with people.
 The streets are clear of people and make exploring so much more enjoyable.
 Finally, the park here is called Ooster park and is just as lovely as Vondelpark but with one-third of the people.

 If you are looking to see Amsterdam the way locals do, this is the best area to adventure around.
 You will find so much beauty and charm, that is uninterrupted by tourists.